Performance of universal machine learning potentials in global optimization of inorganic crystal structures: Methodology

 \subsection{uMLPs}

 Pretrained models were taken directly from publicly available repositories and were not fine-tuned in this study in order to evaluate their baseline performance.
-M3GNet (denoted as MG henceforth) is a pioneering model trained on three-body interactions across 89 elements~\cite{Chen2022}.
-MACE (MC) utilizes the atomic cluster expansion as a descriptor and performs efficient calculations due to its streamlined message-passing architecture~\cite{Batatia2022,Batatia2025}.
-SevenNet (SN) maintains equivariance, incorporates the architecture of NequIP~\cite{Batzner2022}, and uses a combination of low- and high-fidelity data in its training~\cite{Park2024,Kim2024}.
-EquiformerV2 (EQ) is an equivariant model that builds on eSCN convolutions~\cite{Passaro2023} for higher degree representations of atomic environments~\cite{Liao2024,Barroso-Luque2024,Liao2023,Chanussot2021}.
-MatterSim (MS, version MatterSim--v1.0.0--5M) uses active learning, uncertainty-aware data sampling, and a training dataset containing off-equilibrium structures under a variety of temperatures and pressures~\cite{Yang2024}.
-GRACE (GR) uses equivariant message passing and extends the atomic cluster expansion to recursively evaluated star- and tree-like basis functions, constructing a complete basis for describing atomic interactions~\cite{Lysogorskiy2024,Lysogorskiy2025}. eSEN (EN) is a message-passing NN with an Equiformer-like architecture~\cite{Liao2024} designed to strictly maintain equivariance and a smoothly varying potential energy surface~\cite{Barroso-Luque2024,Fu2025}.
-The conservative Orb-v3 (OR) variant is a roto-equivariant graph network simulator (GNS) that builds off of the previous generation of direct-force Orb models~\cite{Rhodes2025,Neumann2024}.
-The recently introduced PET-MAD (PT, version pet-mad-v1.0.2) is a rotationally unconstrained, transformer-based model trained on the Massive Atomic Diversity (MAD) dataset~\cite{Mazitov2025}.
-Among these uMLPs, EQ is the only explicitly non-conservative model that calculates forces directly rather than as an energy gradient.
-Information on uMLP relative efficiencies can be found in previous studies, {\it e.g.}, Ref.~\cite{Mazitov2025}.
-In the present tests, local structure relaxations were performed with MatGL~\cite{Ko2025} in MG simulations or with the Atomic Simulation Environment (ASE) for all other uMLPs~\cite{Hjorth2017}, and the accuracy of each uMLP's predictions was evaluated against the DFT functional used in its training, {\it i.e.}, PBEsol for PET-MAD and PBE for the rest (see Table~\ref{umlp}).
-Importantly, none of the tested properties involved absolute DFT energies, which made results independent of the atomic reference values in pseudopotentials, particularly relevant in the case of the PT baseline method~\cite{Mazitov2025}.
+M3GNet (denoted as MG henceforth) is a pioneering model trained on three-body interactions across 89 elements~\cite{Chen2022}. \RR{MACE-MATPES} (\RR{MC$^*$}) utilizes the atomic cluster expansion as a descriptor and performs efficient calculations due to its streamlined message-passing architecture~\cite{Batatia2022,Batatia2025}. \RR{MACE-mh-1 (MC) is based on MACE-OMAT-0, which shares an architecture with MACE-MATPES but differs in training data, and adds higher order messages, nonlinear blocks, and a multi-head replay post-training strategy~\cite{Batatia2025b}}.
+SevenNet (SN) maintains equivariance, incorporates the NequIP \RR{framework}~\cite{Batzner2022}, and uses a combination of low- and high-fidelity data in its training~\cite{Park2024,Kim2024}.
+EquiformerV2 (\RR{EQ{$^*$}}) is an equivariant model that \RR{incorporates} eSCN convolutions~\cite{Passaro2023} for higher degree representations of atomic environments~\cite{Liao2024,Barroso-Luque2024,Liao2023,Chanussot2021}. \RR{EquiformerV3 (EQ) further develops this architecture by introducing SwiGLU-\textit{S}$^{2}$ activations for strict equivariance on coarser grids and a gradual radius cutoff that helps produce smoothly varying PES~\cite{Liao2026}.} MatterSim (MS, v1.0.0--5M) uses active learning, uncertainty-aware data sampling, and a training dataset containing off-equilibrium structures under a variety of temperatures and pressures~\cite{Yang2024}.
+GRACE (GR) uses equivariant message passing and extends the atomic cluster expansion to recursively evaluated star- and tree-like basis functions, constructing a complete basis for describing atomic interactions~\cite{Lysogorskiy2024,Lysogorskiy2025}. eSEN (EN) is a message-passing NN with an Equiformer-like architecture~\cite{Liao2024} designed to strictly maintain equivariance and a smoothly varying \RR{PES}~\cite{Barroso-Luque2024,Fu2025}.
+The conservative\RR{, unlimited neighbor} Orb-v3 (OR) variant is a roto-equivariant graph network simulator (GNS) that builds off of the previous generation of direct-force Orb models~\cite{Rhodes2025,Neumann2024}.
+PET-MAD (\RR{PT{$^*$}, v1.0.2}) is a rotationally unconstrained, transformer-based model trained on the Massive Atomic Diversity (MAD) dataset~\cite{Mazitov2025}. \RR{The recently introduced PET-OAM (PT) updates the PET \RR{framework} by passing node features up GNN layers, introducing a new direct force head, and increasing the number of node features, allowing for dramatically more parameters (see Table~\ref{umlp}) at minimal cost~\cite{Bigi2026}}.
+Among these uMLPs, EQ$^*$ is the only explicitly non-conservative model that calculates forces directly rather than as an energy gradient.